skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **guess** *(string)* - Default: *'hf'*

-  This argument determines initial guess method for CASSCF method.
+  This argument determines initial guess method for (SA-)CASSCF method.

-  + *'hf'*: Using HF orbitals as initial guess of CASSCF method for every time step.
+  + *'hf'*: Using HF orbitals as initial guess of (SA-)CASSCF method for every time step.
   + *'read'*: Reads 'mocoef' file generated from previous step as initial guess.

 \

 - **guess_file** *(string)* - Default: *'./mocoef'*

-  Initial molecular orbital file for CASSCF method.
-It will be used as initial guess for CASSCF calculation in first MD step.
+  Initial molecular orbital file for (SA-)CASSCF method.
+  It will be used as initial guess for (SA-)CASSCF calculation in first MD step.
 This can be obtained from other CASSCF calculations.

 \